fluidity-money/fluidity-app/web/fanfare/README.md

 Speedy notification service.

+Currently geared towards ERC20-ish notifications but is pretty easy to rekit.

 ## Getting setup
 Environment variables required largely depend on what services are active.
 You'll need a websocket RPC for each service you attach to and possibly a secret for your GraphQL service.